jefftranter/6502/asm/cc65/README.txt

   make -f make/gcc.mak
   sudo make -f make/gcc.mak install

-I am hoping to get these patches applied to the original source at cc65.org.
+I had hoped to get these patches applied to the original source at cc65.org but the maintainers felt that it was too specialized a platform to support.